 Instructions

 - Lay out bacon on a parchment paper lined baking sheet.
-Place into a COLD oven and turn the heat to 400°.
+Place into a cold oven and turn the heat to 400°.
 Bake until bacon is crisp.

 - Carefully, drain off the bacon fat into a glass measuring cup.
 You need ⅓ cup of the rendered bacon fat.
 Finely mince the crisped bacon and set aside.